-This document is issued by First State Investments (Hong Kong) Limited and has not been reviewed by the Securities and Futures Commission in Hong Kong, First State Investments and First State Stewart Asia are business names of First State Investments (Hong Kong) Limited.
-First State Stewart Asia is a team within First State Investments that manages a range of Asia Pacific equity funds.
+In Hong Kong, this document is issued by First State Investments (Hong Kong) Limited and has not been reviewed by the Securities & Futures Commission in Hong Kong.
+In Singapore, this document is issued by First State Investments (Singapore) whose company registration number is 196900420D.
+First State Investments and First State Stewart Asia are business names of First State Investments (Hong Kong) Limited.
+First State Investments (registration number 53236800B) and First State Stewart Asia (registration number 53314080C) are business divisions of First State Investments (Singapore).